startergo/virtio-net-osx/readme.md

 Binaries (and the installer) are in the bin/ directory.

-Version 0.9.4 works with both the VirtualBox and Qemu/KVM implementations of the virtio network device, and is known to work with OS X 10.6 (Snow Leopard) through 10.9.x (Mavericks/Sea Lion), with both 32-bit and 64-bit kernels.
+Version 0.9.4 works with both the VirtualBox and Qemu/KVM implementations of the virtio network device, and is known to work with OS X 10.7 (Lion) through 10.9.x (Mavericks/Sea Lion), with both 32-bit and 64-bit kernels.

 It might also run on 10.6 (it certainly will if you build it against the 10.6